Sean Buckley

 Meet Attorney Sean Buckley

-Mr. Buckley is a graduate of Auburn University (BA, magna cum laude, Phi Kappa Phi, 1996) and The University of Texas School of Law (1999) (American Journal of Criminal Law). â€‹He first gained prominence as a criminal defense attorney in 2004 with the exoneration of John Harvey, a man serving a 40-year prison sentence for a crime he did not commit.
-After the sensational Harvey exoneration brought him worldwide recognition, nationally famed criminal defense trial lawyer Dick DeGuerin recruited Mr. Buckley to practice in his firm, DeGuerin & Dickson.
-Through the years that followed, Mr. Buckley served as co-counsel to Mr. DeGuerin in a variety of high-stakes and high-profile criminal cases until leaving DeGuerin & Dickson in 2013 to open this firm.
-During Mr. Buckley’s years of apprenticeship and work at the DeGuerin firm, he gained a philosophy for winning and an effective skillset for aggressively and creatively defending clients against the most serious and complex criminal accusations.
+Mr. Buckley is a graduate of Auburn University (BA, magna cum laude, Phi Kappa Phi, 1996) and The University of Texas School of Law (1999).
+He first gained prominence as a criminal defense attorney in 2004 with the exoneration of John Harvey, a man serving a 40-year prison sentence for a crime he did not commit.
+After the sensational Harvey exoneration brought him national recognition, famed criminal defense trial lawyer Dick DeGuerin recruited Mr. Buckley to practice in his firm, DeGuerin & Dickson.
+Through the years that followed, Mr. Buckley served as co-counsel to Mr. DeGuerin in a variety of high-stakes and high-profile cases until leaving DeGuerin & Dickson in 2013 to open this firm.
+During Mr. Buckley’s years of apprenticeship and work at the DeGuerin firm, he gained a philosophy for winning and a mindset for aggressive and creative advocacy.

 Call us 24/7